-We enjoyed our bento we purchased at the Shikansen platform right before we hop on the Shinkansen.
-The scenery on the ride is mostly Japanese country side and lots of tunnels towards the end.
+We enjoyed the bento we purchased at the Shinkansen platform right before we hop on the Shinkansen.
+The scenery on the ride is mostly Japanese countryside and lots of tunnels towards the end.

 The main entrance is a covered dome called “Motenashi” (meaning to entertain guests wholeheartedly) and in front of it are wooden structures called “Tsuzumi-mon” (Japanese drum gate).

-In case your forget any souvenirs on the trip, no worries, you can probably find it at the station when you leave.
-You can also pick up delicious bento for your Shinkansen ride home.
+In case you forget any souvenirs on the trip, no worries, you can probably find it at the station when you leave.
+You can also pick up a delicious bento for your Shinkansen ride home.

 Kanazawa Loop Bus